jqhoogland/rationalia-starter/LW/Posts/Self-signaling the ability to do what you want.md

 chapter: Related
 synchedAt: '2022-08-30T08:16:33.563Z'
 ---

-# Self-signaling the ability to do what you want
+# Self-signaling the Ability to Do What You Want